drizzt/stompserver/README.txt

 == FEATURES/PROBLEMS:

-Handles basic message queue processing using memory, file, or berkeleydb based queues.
+Handles basic message queue processing using memory, file, or dbm based queues.
 Messages are sent and consumed in FIFO order.
 Right now topics are memory only storage.
-You can select file or bdb storage and the queues will use that, but topics will only be stored in memory.
+You can select file or dbm storage and the queues will use that, but topics will only be stored in memory.

+dbm queues will use berkeleydb if available, otherwise dbm or gdbm depending on the platform.

+For the file based storage, each frame is stored in a single file.
+The first 8 bytes contains the header length, the next 8 bytes contains the body length, then the headers are stored as a marshalled object followed by the body stored as a string.

 Does not support any server to server messaging (although you could write a client to do this)